 - Keep track of your results.
 Once your campaign is up and running, take some time to track its progress and see how it's performing.
 This will help you fine-tune your strategy and get the most bang for your buck.

 Influencer marketing can be a great way to reach new customers and grow your business – but only if it's done right.
-So take the time to do your research, build relationships, and create a campaign that will help you achieve your goals.
+So take the time to research, build relationships, and create a campaign to help you achieve your goals.

 The benefits of using influencer marketing